How to Improve Access to a Surgeon’s Schedule

 For surgeons to perform their best work, they need a crack support team.
-Their glory in the OR is dependent on behind-the-scenes heroes, that include incredible schedulers coupled with effective scheduling technology.
+Their glory in the OR is dependent on behind-the-scenes heroes, that include incredible schedulers coupled with effective surgery scheduling technology.
 Naturally, surgeons want to be able to view their upcoming schedule and to be kept in the loop regarding changes and critical updates.
-But providing surgeons with *on demand* access to their schedules is not always so simple.
+But providing *on demand* access to a surgeon’s schedule is not always so simple.

 Too often, we’ve seen outdated tools and strategies grandfathered in from the past thwarting the hard work of schedulers.

-Save the whiteboard for restaurant specials, not surgical schedules
+Save the whiteboard for restaurant specials, not surgeon schedules

 Not what Excel was designed for